Sonia Gandhi: Leaving active politics and Rajya Sabha (2014–present)

 In February 2020, Gandhi held a press conference where she demanded that Home Minister Amit Shah should resign for failing to stop the North East Delhi riots.
 She asked for the deployment of an adequate number of security forces.
 In 2022, it was reported that Sonia Gandhi supported Rajasthan CM Ashok Gehlot for Congress president to lead in the next Indian general election.
 But, Gehlot did not contest the election and Gandhi loyalist Mallikarjun Kharge elected as the new Congress president, defeating non-loyalist Shashi Tharoor.

-In February 2024, Sonia Gandhi opted out of the 2024 Indian general election citing health and age-related issues.
+In February 2024, Gandhi opted out of the 2024 Indian general election, citing health and age-related issues.
 Gandhi filed her nomination to contest for the 2024 Rajya Sabha elections from Rajasthan to succeed retiring MP Manmohan Singh.
 During the nomination filing, she was accompanied by Rahul Gandhi, Ashok Gehlot and other senior members of the party.
-Sonia Gandhi was elected unopposed to Rajya Sabha from Rajasthan on 20 February 2024 and took the oath in April.
+She was elected unopposed to the Rajya Sabha from Rajasthan on 20 February 2024 and took the oath in April.

 On 15 April 2025, the Enforcement Directorate filed a chargesheet against her in connection with the National Herald case.

-In 2025, following Israel's attack on Iran, Sonia Gandhi emphasised that the Indian government's silence regarding Israel's actions was a departure from "moral and strategic traditions."
-The leader of the Indian National Congress Party expressed in an editorial in The Hindu newspaper that Israel's attacks on Iran on 13 June were "illegal" and constituted a "violation of Iranian sovereignty."
 In September 2025, she criticised the friendly relationship between Indian Prime Minister Narendra Modi and Israeli Prime Minister Benjamin Netanyahu, and the Indian government's silence on the genocide in Gaza.
+On 27 June 2026, Gandhi stated that the government's "stony silence" and "inaction" of the genocide in Gaza was "morally reprehensible but also inexplicable from a national interest perspective".

 Personal life

 Sonia is the widow of Rajiv Gandhi, elder son of Indira Gandhi.
 She has two children, Rahul Gandhi and Priyanka Gandhi, who both serve as Members of Parliament in the Lok Sabha.

 In August 2011, she underwent successful surgery for cervical cancer in the United States at Memorial Sloan–Kettering Cancer Center in New York.
 She returned to India on 9 September after her treatment.

 According to an affidavit filed during the 2014 Indian general election, Gandhi had declared assets worth ₹9.28 crore, with ₹2.81 crore in movable and ₹6.47 crore in immovable properties.
 This was an almost six-fold increase since her declaration in the last election in 2009; party officials attributed this to a switch from book value to market value for asset valuation.

 Gandhi's mother, Paola Maino, died due to an illness at her home in Italy on 27 August 2022, at the age of about 90.

+Lately Gandhi has suffered from chronic bronchial asthma and periodic respiratory tract infections, sometimes leading to hospitalization.

+A memoir on her life titled 'Belonging: A Journey of Love' is expected to be released worldwide in November 2026.